Continuing Education Units

 The total number of CEUs awarded depends on how much time your participants spend in a formal learning situation.
 Other educational activities connected with the program are also considered.

 Participants earn one CEU for each 10 “contact” hours spent in an organized educational activity.
-According to requirements set by the National Task Force on Continuing Education, this activity must meet under the direction of an approved sponsor and qualified instructors.
+According to requirements set by the International Association for Continuing Education and Training (IACET), this activity must meet under the direction of an approved sponsor and qualified instructors.